What is the Government doing for the cultural and creative sector in response to COVID-19?

 On 17 July 2020, the Government announced an additional $400 million for the Location Incentive to attract large budget international film and television productions to Australia over the next seven years.
 The Location Incentive complements the Location Offset.
 This will establish an ongoing pipeline of work for Australia's screen production sector.
 More information on this incentive is available on the Screen page.

-These measures build on the $27 million targeted support package announced by the Government on 9 April, delivered from the Relief and Recovery Fund and providing dedicated financial support to Indigenous visual art centres, regional arts and the live music and performance industry.
+These measures build on the $27 million targeted support package announced by the Government on 9 April 2020, delivered through the Relief and Recovery Fund to provide dedicated financial support to Indigenous visual art centres, regional arts and the live music and performance industry.